WICG/nav-speculation/chrome-2023q1-experiment-overview.md

 Speculation-Rules: "https://rules-provider.example/speculationrules.json"
 ```

+When you enable the origin trial on your document, you gain access to [HTTP-fetched speculation rules](#http-fetched-speculation-rules), [automatic link finding using document rules](#automatic-link-finding) and [PerformanceResourceTiming deliveryType](#observing-and-measuring-prefetch).

 ## HTTP-fetched speculation rules

 Some developers prefer to deliver speculation rules out of line.
 You can do this using the `Speculation-Rules` response header.